g0v-it/data-budget/README.md

 Beside these, two additional optional components may be needed to complete a real production system:

-- **LODMAP** server: a linked data browser to deferencing URIS and navigate the RDF store;
+- **LODMAP** server: a linked data web browser to deferencing URIS and navigate the Knowledge Graph;
-- a **router** that provides a single acces point to all services with firewall, caching and ssl features.
+- a **router** that provides a single access point to all services with firewall, caching and ssl features.

 This picture shows the components interactions: